Sienna Blake: 2012–present

 Sienna discovers she is pregnant by Warren.
 At a hospital appointment, they learn they are expecting twins.
 Warren murders Bart McQueen (Jonny Clarke) after suspecting him to be involved in his sister Katy's (Hannah Tointon) death.
 Sienna helps him hide the corpse in the attic of an empty flat, which Sally St. Claire (Annie Wallace) soon moves into.
 Warren later begins an affair with Grace after revealing that he has put plans in place to take the twins away from Sienna as soon as they are born.
 However, Sienna collapses and experiences spotting, and she is taken to hospital, where they run some tests.
 The results show that Sienna has cervical cancer, and will need a hysterectomy to remove the tumour, however this will put the twins at a high risk.
 Sienna is against the idea at first but after a heart-to-heart with Myra McQueen (Nicole Barber-Lane), she decides to have the hysterectomy.

 On Sienna and Warren's wedding day, Warren is stabbed by Grace because unknown to Sienna, they were having an affair and Warren chose Sienna over Grace.
 Warren collapses in Sienna's arms but he survives.
 At the hospital, Warren threatens Grace and says he will tell the police everything but Grace says she will tell Sienna the truth.
 While Sienna is talking to Warren, he mistakes her for Grace since he is on medication and accidentally reveals the affair to Sienna.
 An angry Sienna confronts Grace and together they plan for Sienna to escape with the twins.
 With the help of Kim Butterfield (Daisy Wood-Davis), Sienna escapes from the hospital before Warren can catch them.
 Off-screen, Warren discovers where Sienna is and kidnaps her, taking her to an abandoned house in the middle of nowhere.
 He tells Sienna that when the babies are born he will take them away from her.
 When Warren comes to visit Sienna, she takes his keys and locks him in.
 Before he finds her, she carves a message on his car, which is noticed by Kim.
 Sienna fakes going into labour and when Warren is about to take her to the hospital he discovers the message and realises Sienna is faking it so takes her back into the house.
 When Sienna goes into labour for real, Warren refuses to believe her.
-Luckily, Kim comes to rescue her but Warren catches them.
+Kim comes to rescue her but Warren catches them.
 Kim convinces him to let her go and he agrees.
-The babies are born and Warren asks Sienna for the baby girl be named Katy, after his deceased sister.
-Sienna tells him that he will not be involved in the twins' lives, so Warren takes their daughter Sophie, leaving Sienna devastated.
+After the babies are born, Sienna tells him that he will not be involved in the twins' lives, so Warren takes their daughter Sophie, leaving Sienna devastated.